identity-com/docs/showcase/README.md

 # View your DID document
 $ cryptid document

-# Airdop SOL to the signing key and Cryptid account
+# Airdop SOL to the signing key and Cryptid account (so that we can add additional keys to our account)
 $ cryptid airdrop

 # Generate a new Solana key